Spanish eatery hopes world best restaurant award boosts tourism

 Joan, who spent one season under Adria at the now closed El Bulli, is head chef, while Jordi takes care of desserts.

-The eatery, which has been ranked among the world's top five restaurants for the last five years, offers two tasting menus featuring over 20 dishes for 135 euros ($180) and 165 euros.
+The eatery, which has been ranked among the world's top five restaurants for the last five years, offers two tasting menus featuring over 20 dishes for 135 euros (115 pounds) and 165 euros.

 Two restaurants in Spain's northern Basque Country, Mugaritz and Arzak, came in at No. 4 and No. 8 on the list, making Spain the world's top ranking gastronomic destination with three of the top 10 slots.